 Before we close off I would like to briefly touch on the use of drying towels with drying aids, quick detailers and other LSP products that are being used with drying towel.
 The use of a drying towel with these products will obviously also mean that the drying towels will soak them up as well and will lose their absorbency over time.

 Washing your drying towel is not that difficult but one key item to remember is to never use conditioner as they will clog up the fibres.
 To be on the safe side, we have a few laundry detergent that are specifically developed to safely wash any microfibre cloths and towels.
 These detergents will also help to restore softness and absorbency.
-ADBL Micro Wash comes in handy 500ml bottles and Bad Boys Microfiber Wash in 5L.
+ADBL Micro Wash comes in handy 500ml and 1L bottles.